marcpllew/tic-tac-toe/README.md

     -   3. check if the game is over
     -   4. mark this box as not clickable (if statement)
 -   players will now switch turns
--   computer will then (randomly choose) a cell, this will be stored in a variable
--   promt player to choose another cell... keep this prompt looping till game over
+-   promt player to choose another cell... have this prompt again till game over
--   after each click players have to swap turns #(how will i code this?)
+-   after each click, players have to swap turns #(how will i code this?)
 -   after clicking on a cell the allocated value will show, after this that cell will not be able to be click again for game duration.
 -   if 3 cells are filled with corresponding values, that player will win and game will be over.